CHILDREN'S HUMAN RIGHTS PROGRAM

 · Mexican children in the poorest states (rural with large indigenous populations) die at twice the rate of children in the wealthiest states.

-· Sixty percent of reported maternal deaths occurred in rural areas, contributing to higher numbers of prenatal deaths in these regions.
+· Sixty percent of reported maternal deaths occurred in rural areas, contributing to higher numbers of perinatal deaths in these regions.

 · Preventable childhood diseases still cause the majority of under-five child deaths, especially for children from impoverished rural states.